Offer Offer

 Automated Tool Features for SQL Server Logs

 The automated tool is way better than the manual one because of several factors.
-Let’s have a look at these features in detail that makes this utility special.
+Let’s have a look at these features in detail that make this utility special.

 • Execute complete analysis of SQL transaction log files without hassles.

-• Recover & repair corrupt SQL LDF files as well to restore the database files.
+• Recover & repair corrupt SQL LDF files as well as restore the database files.

 • Analyze all transactions like Insert, Update, and Delete with advanced features.